mshisheh/docker-CICD-1/README.md

 # docker-CICD-1
-create a docker image of a deep learning model and use github action to do CICD
+create a docker image of a deep learning model and use github action to do CICD.
+Let's see